Construction of non-CSS quantum codes using measurements on cluster states: Construction of non-CSS codes using measurements

 The stabilizer generator for the six-qubit cluster is:

-Now instead of the $\ket{+}$ state, we use any arbitrary state $\ket{\psi}=\alpha\ket{0}+\beta\ket{1}$ as the message to be encoded in the cluster and the encoded state in Eq. \ref{eq.11} modifies as $\ket{\phi}= \alpha\ket{0}_6\ket{-_L}+\beta\ket{1}_6\ket{+_L}$.
+Now instead of the $\ket{+}$ state, we use any arbitrary state $\ket{\psi}=\alpha\ket{0}+\beta\ket{1}$ as the message to be encoded in the cluster and the encoded state in Eq. \ref{eq:12} modifies as $\ket{\phi}= \alpha\ket{0}_6\ket{-_L}+\beta\ket{1}_6\ket{+_L}$.
 Due to $X$ measurement the cluster state modifies as $\ket{\phi'}=-{X}^{s_6}({\alpha\ket{-_L}+\beta\ket{+_L}})$.
 After $X$ measurement the generator of stabilizer for the modified cluster state is

 which is the desired set for the non-CSS code.
+The Parity check matrix associated with Eq. \ref{eq:11} is given as :

+Also, the logical $X$ and logical $Z$ operators associated with the [[5,1]] code are Similarly to $[[4,1]]$ code, one can find out $d_x = 5$ , $d_z = 5$ and $d = 3$.
+Minimum distance is 3 because of there are minimum three linearly dependent columns of parity check matrix.
+Therefore [[5,\ 1]] code can also be written as [[5,\ 1,\ 3]].
+Since $d=3$, it can correct up to $(d-1)/2$ Pauli error i.e 1 Pauli error.
+This result is verified by us with the help of QISKit as shown in Fig. \ref{fig:4}.

-Also, the logical $X$ and logical $Z$ operators associated with the [[5,1]] code are Simulation in QISKit for $[[5,1]]$ is done same as $[[4,1]$ code.
-Error-correction capability is also verified in this simulations which shows this code corrects all Pauli's errors.\\ From the two examples, we can observe that constructing an $[[n,1]]$ QECC by measuring a qubit in the $(n+1)$ qubit cluster is a viable technique for non-CSS codes.
+From the two examples, we can observe that constructing an $[[n,1]]$ QECC by measuring a qubit in the $(n+1)$ qubit cluster is a viable technique for non-CSS codes.
 We generalize this approach for any arbitrary $[[n,1]]$ non-CSS QECC by invoking the connections of the adjacency matrix of a cluster to the stabilizer group of a QECC.

-An adjacency matrix associated with $n$ qubit cluster state is defined as $n\cross n$ matrix such that its element $A_{ij}$ is one when there is an edge from vertex $i$ to vertex $j$, and zero otherwise.
-We also observe that the adjacency matrix corresponding to the graph state in Fig. \ref{fig:4} (b) can be constructed using the parity check matrix $H=[H_x|H_z]$ associated with the stabilizer code \cite{nadkarni2017recovery}.
-For example the parity check matrix associated with Eq. \ref{eq:stab_5-1} is given as:

-In a $n$ qubit cluster state if $k$ qubits are used to store a quantum message state then $(n-k)$ nodes are defined as check nodes and $k$ nodes are denoted as message node\cite{nadkarni2017recovery}.
-Let us consider the matrix $H_z$.
-We append $H_z$ by an extra row of all zeroes.
-Then, we perform $\mathrm{mod}$ 2 elementary row operations on this appended $H_z$ to construct an adjacency matrix $A$ associated with the check nodes:

-It is easy to note that there could be multiple adjacency matrices and this construction gives one such adjacency matrix.
-We add an extra row and column of $[1,1,\cdots,1,0]$ fixing the location of the message qubit.
-In this way, we connect the message qubit to all check qubits.
-Thus, we construct the adjacency matrix for the $(n+1)$ qubit cluster state similar to the six-qubit cluster in Fig. \ref{fig:4} (a).